filecoin-project/filecoin-docs/docs/mine/lotus/miner-configuration.md

   # A list made of Data CIDs to reject when making deals
   PieceCidBlocklist = []
   # Maximum expected amount of time getting the deal into a sealed sector will take
-  # This includes the time the deal will need to get transfered and published
+  # This includes the time the deal will need to get transferred and published
   # before being assigned to a sector
-  # for more see below
+  # for more info, see below.
   ExpectedSealDuration = "24h0m0s"
   # When a deal is ready to publish, the amount of time to wait for more
-  # deals to be ready to publish, before publishing them all as a batch
+  # deals to be ready to publish before publishing them all as a batch
   PublishMsgPeriod = "1h0m0s"
   # The maximum number of deals to include in a single publish deals message
   MaxDealsPerPublishMsg = 8